-As is the case with all volunteer committees and board, the Upper Merrimack River Local Advisory Committee, (known locally and affectionately as UMRLAC; pronounced Uhm’-re-lack) closed out 2019 with well-attended monthly meetings, informative presentations, updated bylaws, and other activities for the upper Merrimack communities.
+As is the case with all volunteer committees and board, the Upper Merrimack River Local Advisory Committee, (known locally and affectionately as UMRLAC; pronounced Uhm’-re-lack) closed out 2020 with virtual meetings and finding ways to keep its work moving for the upper Merrimack towns and cities.

 Gary Lemay acted as lead in monitoring and commenting on Federal Energy Regulatory Commission applications for Eastman Falls, Kelley’s Falls, Mad River, Lakeport, Contoocook, and Lowell projects.

-The UMRLAC reviewed and provided local comment on several project plans and proposals in the upper Merrimack including underground storage tanks in Concord, culvert replacements in Bow, and Concord, and wetlands, shoreland, and alteration of terrain permit applications in Bow, Concord, and Franklin.
+The UMRLAC reviewed and provided local comment on several project plans and proposals in the upper Merrimack including invasives and trash management in Concord, a crossing at the I-89 junction, a gravel operation in Boscawen, and wastewater treatment facilities upgrades in Penacook and Franklin.
 Gary Lemay led a process to provide comment letter formats based on the UMRLAC’s permit review guidelines.
 The Alternation of Terrain letter is approved.
 Gary is now working on letters for wetlands, shoreland, and other permit applications.

 The UMRLAC is represented by Mike Hansen on the Brownfields Advisory Committee administered by the Central New Hampshire Regional Planning Commission.
 The UMRLAC wrote a letter of support for the grant to continue the project.

-The state’s local river advisory committees have been represented by Senator Ruth Ward on the state Rivers Management Advisory Committee.
-The UMRLAC recommended that Senator Ward be re-nominated and re-appointed to this state-level post.
+All of the state’s local river advisory committees have been represented by New Hampshire Senator Ruth Ward on the state Rivers Management Advisory Committee.

 The Upper Merrimack Monitoring Program, which has been working for its communities’ rivers since 1994, depends on the high quality work of over a hundred volunteers each year who monitor river and stream health on the upper Merrimack River and its tributaries at a total of seventeen sites from Franklin to Bow.
 During this past summer, we were able to monitor only four sites due to the pandemic.
 The Franklin Waste Water Treatment Plant analyzes them at no charge to detect the presence or absence of E. coli bacteria.
 The resulting data are used to determine if the upper Merrimack River is safe for swimming, fishing, boating, and other recreational activities.
 The information is shared with municipalities and other local officials for their health officers’ and other local officials’ use, as well as to the State of New Hampshire and the US Congress.
 We hope to find a way to return to monitoring more sites in the summer of 2021.
 We were able to provide a system to keep volunteers isolated and safe to collect the 2020 season of macroinvertebrate samples.
 Some volunteers have stepped up to do “homework” to keep us on track and continue this important work.

-As has been the case for many years, St. Paul’s School continues to be the gracious host for “Bug Nights,” the UMMP’s educational and research program, which continues its popularity in the region with dozens of individuals volunteering their sample sorting and identification services each Wednesday evening.
+As has been the case for many years, St. Paul’s School has been the gracious host for “Bug Nights,” the UMMP’s educational and research program, which continues its popularity in the region with dozens of individuals volunteering their sample sorting and identification services each Wednesday evening.
 The commitment and quality of volunteers that participate in the UMMP cannot be overstated and is the primary reason this program has been recognized nationally for generating superior citizen science results.
 Over 80 volunteer citizen scientists contributed their time to the Upper Merrimack Monitoring Program.
-Rhithron, Inc. completed a quality control analysis of volunteer identifications of benthic macroinvertebrates, and produced a digital library of specimen images.
+We were able to work together until mid-February and then had to suspend classroom activities to keep volunteers safe.

 The UMMP work would not be possible without the generosity of all six of its municipal supporters and eleven Adopt-a-River Site Sponsors.
 Their support assures that the program has the resources that it needs to continue its programs.
 Adopt-a-River Site Sponsors include Aries Engineering, Inc., Elektrisola, Essex/Briar Hydro, Franklin Savings Bank, Franklin Wastewater Treatment Facility, Granite Shore Power, GZA Environmental, Inc., Nelson Analytical Lab, and Watts Regulator/Webster Valve.